Hair Raiser

 Marla hustled away with the others, hovering in an anteroom of the restaurant while someone called for help on a cell phone.

-Smoke billowed from the classroom, forcing her and the others to fall back.
-As time ticked by, sirens wailed in the distance, becoming progressively louder.
 Coughing and choking, the chef surged from the doorway, leaning heavily on his assistant.
 His face, reddened and dry, appeared as though it might blister.
 He cradled his hands against his chest, and she could see that his forearms had been singed.
-Rushing forward to come to his aid, she halted when his wild-eyed gaze captured her.
+His wild-eyed gaze swung in her direction.

 “Forget my taking part in Taste of the World.
 I should have listened to ze warning.
 Now see what has happened.”
 His voice cracked, and he ended in a fit of wheezing coughs.